SoftUni/Programming-Basics-Book-JS-EN/chapter-00-preface.md

 <td><b>Solve all the exercises in the book</b>.
 Otherwise you won't learn anything!
 Programming is learned by writing a lot of code and solving thousands of problems!</td></tr></table>

 ## About Software University(SoftUni)
-[The Software University (SoftUni)](https://softuni.bg) is **the largest training center for software engineers in Bulgaria**.
-Tens of thousands of students pass through it every year.
-SoftUni opened in 2014 as a continuation of **[Svetlin Nakov PhD's](https://nakov.com)** efforts to build **framed software specialists** through real, modern and quality education, which combines fundamental knowledge with modern software technologies and many practices.
+[The Software University (SoftUni)](https://softuni.org) is **the largest training center for software engineers in South-Eastern Europe**.
+Tens of thousands of students pass through the university every year.
+SoftUni was founded in 2014 as a continuation of the hard work of [**Dr. Svetlin Nakov**](https://nakov.com) in training **skillful software engineering professionals** by a practical, contemporary and high-quality education that combines fundamental knowledge with modern software technologies and a lot of practice.

 The Software University provides **quality education**, **occupation**, **work** and **the opportunity to acquire a bachelor's degree** for programmers, software engineers and IT professionals.
 SoftUni builds an extremely successful lasting **relationship between education and industry**, collaborating with hundreds of software companies, **providing work and internships** to its students, providing quality specialists for the software industry and directly meeting the needs of employers through the learning process.

 ### Free Programming Courses at SoftUni

-SoftUni organizes **free programming courses for complete beginners** in Bulgaria - attendance and online.
-The goal is **anyone with an interest** in programming and technologies to try programming and **to make sure whether it is interesting** to him and whether he wants to be a software developer.
-You can sign up for the free programming basics course from the SoftUni application page: https://softuni.bg/apply.
+SoftUni organizes **free programming courses for beginners**: online and on-site in few locations.
+The purpose is to give a chance to **everyone interested** in programming and technologies to **try programming**, checks if they are interested and if they would get seriously involved in software development.
+You can sign up for the free course in **programming basics** using the SoftUni application page: [https://softuni.org](https://softuni.org).

 The free programming basics courses at SoftUni aim to introduce you to **the main programming structures** from the world of software development that you will be able to apply in any programming language.
 These include working with **data**, **variables** and **expressions**, using **conditional statements**, constructing **loops** and defining and calling **functions**, and other techniques to build programming logic.
 The trainings are **extremely practical** - which means there is a **strong emphasis on exercise**, and you get the opportunity to apply your knowledge as you learn them.